joshydavid/information-security-study-notes/resources/scenarios.md

    - Restore service fully and monitor the situation
    - Apply configuration changes to strengthen defenses
 5. Post-Incident Review
-   - Perform post-morterm analysis to understand how the attack happened and how it was conducted.
+   - Perform post-mortem analysis to understand how the attack happened and how it was conducted.
    - Update incident response procedure.

 ## If a company’s server was compromised and sensitive data was leaked, what steps would you take to mitigate the damage and prevent future breaches?